charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 1. Is there a correlation between the number of COVID-19 deaths/cases and the number of traffic collisions in Los Angeles?

-2. If there is a correlation found between this variables what is the nature of the relationship and what can we learn from it?
+2. If there is a correlation found between these variables what is the nature of the relationship and what can we learn from it?

-3. Which regression model is the most accuracte and can it be used to make future predictions?
+3. Which regression model is the most accurate and can it be used to make future predictions?

 ### Data Sources